Both/And

 As I worked alongside my peers and trained interns and postdocs, I realized something crucial: we don't get formal training in how lifestyle interventions impact mental health outcomes.
 My interns and postdocs weren't getting this education, and my peers certainly weren't talking about it in sessions.

 But I was.
-I felt comfortable incorporating in session meditation and mindfulness.
-I talked with clients about reducing sugar intake, especially if they weren't diabetic.
-I explored with them how they felt when they walked, ran, weight lifted, hiked, or kayaked.
-I noticed that hunters in Montana who did a lot of hiking in tough terrain were getting huge cardiovascular benefits that were both values based and enjoyable.
+I felt comfortable incorporating meditation and mindfulness.
+When clients were lethargic, I'd ask if they had their blood work done, how much sugar they were eating, and I'd make a referral to their PCP.
+I explored with them how they felt when they walked, ran, hunted, weight lifted, hiked, or kayaked.
+I noticed that hunters in Montana who did a lot of hiking in tough terrain would come back to therapy feeling centered, grounded, more reflective and their mood had improved.

 The Walk That Started Everything

 The Whole Therapist concept came to me during one of my daily walks with my dog.
-About an hour total, 25 to 30 minutes in the morning and afternoon, sometimes an evening walk in summer.
-I had a lot of time to think and reflect on what I'd learned after 20 years of providing clinical care, mapping that onto my own awareness and journey.
+About an hour total, 25 to 30 minutes in the morning and afternoon, sometimes an extra evening walk in summer.
+Walking has become my medicine- when I have pain or when I'm pain free, I am walking (although it looks different as my body provides the wisdom).
+Anyways, back to the story - I have a lot of time to think and reflect on what I'd learned after 20 years of providing clinical care, mapping that onto my own awareness and journey.

-I realized that when I went to the Montana VA, I was trained in Cognitive Behavioral Therapy for Chronic Pain (CBT CP), and everything I had learned on my own was actually part of this evidence based model.
+I realized that when I went to the Montana VA, I was trained in Cognitive Behavioral Therapy for Chronic Pain (CBT-CP), and everything I had learned on my own was actually part of this evidence- based model.
+I saw that the way we move our bodies (or don't move our bodies), directly impacts our thinking, our mood, isolation, and actually increases our pain.
 I think that's why I have minimal chronic pain with minimal flare ups to this day, 20 years later.
-I had naturally discovered this approach through necessity.
+I had organically (and desperately) discovered this approach through necessity.

 The Gap I Couldn't Ignore

 Walking with my dog, I thought about what I do in therapy that feels unique and important.
-I don't think I'm the only one integrating lifestyle and mental health, but I don't think mental health providers get the structure, organization, or permission to talk about it authentically.
+I don't think I'm the only one integrating lifestyle and mental health, but I don't think mental health providers get the structure, organization, or permission to talk about it.
+We are not trained to talk about it, or HOW to talk about it so we stay within our scope of practice.

 The research is abundant.
 It's kind of ridiculous how much evidence we have that lifestyle interventions impact mental health outcomes.
 Yet there's this massive gap between knowing this intellectually and being able to integrate it ethically and effectively into practice.